Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Methods

 A simple way of estimating the magnitude of the coupling $\lambda/w$ is to compute the \textit{average charge-spin susceptibility}, $\chi_{cs}$, defined as \cite{Narayan_arXiv:2017}

-where $N$ stands for the number of different magnetic orders considered, while $\chi_{i}$ stands for the pairwise charge-spin susceptibility of each magnetic order with respect to the ground state.
+where $N$ stands for the number of different magnetic orders considered for each material (see online data \cite{onlinedata}). $\chi_{i}$ stands for the pairwise charge-spin susceptibility of each magnetic order with respect to the ground state.
 This is defined as

 where $\Delta \rho_{i}$ ($\Delta s_{i}$) stands for the spatial fluctuations in charge (spin) density relative to the lowest-energy magnetic state.
 The former are given by

 where $\rho_{0}(\mathbf{r})$ and $s_{0}(\mathbf{r})$ are the charge and spin distributions of the lowest-energy magnetic state.